kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 8 - Save current state of directory
 This script writes into the file ls_cwd_content the results of ls -la command. use the > operator.

+## Task 9 - Duplicate last line
+A script that duplicates the last line of the file iacta.